tribblix/tribblix-build/README.md

 Once you've booted up the live image successfully, and have the services running correctly, copy off /etc/svc/repository.db into the prebuilt directory and you'll avoid manifest import from then on.

 Likewise after a successful install (without overlays) into repository-installed.db and you'll avoid manifest import at first boot.
 The generic_live.xml here is the profile used for the live boot.

+If you have a commonly installed overlay then you can install that, copy off the repository from after the first boot, and put that into the prebuilt directory named as repository-overlay.db, and update the installation scripts - I do this by default for the kitchen-sink overlay.

-You'll need to create pkgs.zlib and put it int the root of the dist area.
-The mk-pkgs-zlib script here will create one based on the overlays it finds.
+You'll need to create dist/pkgs and run mk-pkgas-zap to populate it with the packages referenced in the overlays.

 Then just run build_iso to create the iso.

 The live_install.sh script is what gets put onto the live CD and used to install Tribblix to a hard disk.

+The ufs_install.sh script is a test script that allows install to ufs instead of zfs.

 ips2svr4
 ========